Juventus F.C. (Belize)

-Juventus F.C. was a Belizean football team, based in Orange Walk, which currently competes in the Belize Premier Football League (BPFL) of the Football Federation of Belize.
+Juventus F.C. (not to be confused with Juventus FC from Serie A) was a Belizean football team, based in Orange Walk, which currently competes in the Belize Premier Football League (BPFL) of the Football Federation of Belize.
 Their home stadium is Orange Walk People's Stadium.

 Achievements

 The "Suga Boys" were one of the greatest football teams in Belize.
 They have won 5 league trophies.
 They were the only team to win continental CONCACAF matches for Belize.
 Their last continental victory was 4–1 over Olimpia.